quixio/quix-docs/docs/platform/troubleshooting/troubleshooting.md

 ![troubleshoot/sitecantbereached.jpg](../images/troubleshoot/sitecantbereached.jpg)

-> **Tip**
->
+!!! tip

-> In these scenarios simply wait while the DNS records propagate.
-It can
-> take up to 10 minutes for DNS to records to propagate fully.
+	In these scenarios simply wait while the DNS records propagate.
+It can take up to 10 minutes for DNS to records to propagate fully.

 # Python Version